-In Primavera when we use the default “Critical” filter, it will show the critical path for the whole project (for the last activity).
+In Primavera P6, when you use the default “Critical” filter, it highlights the critical path of the entire project, typically leading to the final activity.

-How about if we want to show critical path for an activity which is somewhere in middle of project, not the last one.
+But what if you want to identify the critical path leading to an activity somewhere in the middle of the project, not just the last one?

 - Check “Calculate multiple float paths”

-- In “Display multiple float paths ending with activity”, you choose the activity you want the critical path ending with.
+- In “Display multiple float paths ending with activity”, choose the target activity you want to analyze

-- In “Specify the number of paths to calculate”, I usually choose “1”.
+- In “Specify the number of paths to calculate”, you can select 1 (recommended for a clear result)

 LikeLike